-The technical jump in DALL-E 2 is due to its use of a diffusion model with CLIP-guided generation, CLIP understands the relationship between images and text, and DALL-E 2 uses CLIP embeddings to guide the diffusion process toward images that match the text description, resulting in more coherent, accurate, and photorealistic images than DALL-E 1's autoregressive approach
+The technical jump in DALL-E 2 is due to its use of a diffusion model with CLIP-guided generation.
+CLIP understands the relationship between images and text.
+DALL-E 2 uses CLIP embeddings to guide the diffusion process toward images that match the text description, resulting in more coherent, accurate, and photorealistic images than DALL-E 1's autoregressive approach.

 In my experience with similar models, a key challenge is balancing the trade-off between image quality and generation speed.
 For instance, I worked on a project where we used a variant of the StyleGAN architecture to generate high-quality images, but it required significant computational resources and took around 10 seconds to generate a single image.
 In contrast, DALL-E 2 can generate images in under a second, which is a significant improvement for real-world applications.

-OpenAI released DALL-E 2 as an API alongside the consumer product, allowing developers to generate images programmatically at $0.016-0.020 per image depending on resolution, this opened up product integration use cases such as generating cover images for articles, product mockups, e-commerce photography variations, and UI illustration assets
+OpenAI released DALL-E 2 as an API alongside the consumer product.
+This allowed developers to generate images programmatically at $0.016-0.020 per image depending on resolution.
+This opened up product integration use cases such as generating cover images for articles, product mockups, e-commerce photography variations, and UI illustration assets.

 One example of a company that successfully integrated DALL-E 2 into their product is Medium, which used the API to generate high-quality images for their articles.
 They reported a significant reduction in the time and cost associated with sourcing and licensing images, and saw an increase in engagement and reader satisfaction.

-DALL-E 2's content policy is designed to prevent the generation of certain types of content, such as sexual content, realistic depictions of real people, and gore, classifiers that reject prompts attempting to generate these categories, this represents a different philosophy from Stable Diffusion's open model weights
+DALL-E 2's content policy is designed to prevent the generation of certain types of content, such as sexual content, realistic depictions of real people, and gore.
+Classifiers that reject prompts attempting to generate these categories represent a different philosophy from Stable Diffusion's open model weights.

-Getty Images and Shutterstock had to respond quickly to the competitive threat posed by DALL-E 2, and develop their own AI products, the disruption timeline was compressed by the quality jump, and the industry is still adjusting to the new reality
+Getty Images and Shutterstock had to respond quickly to the competitive threat posed by DALL-E 2 and develop their own AI products.
+The disruption timeline was compressed by the quality jump.
+The industry is still adjusting to the new reality.